What Do Proofreading Marks Mean?

 Having your work come back from an editor covered in red pen is daunting to begin with.
 Receiving a manuscript that's covered in proofreading marks that might as well be hieroglyphics can be even more intimidating.

 But before you reach for your cipher wheel, remember that the purpose of proofreading marks isn’t to confuse you.
 It’s to provide a detailed roadmap to a professional and polished final manuscript.
-While independent authors are not likely to spring for large print runs which would be ruined by more than a couple of typoe — proofreading still remains an essential step for most serious self-publishers.
+While independent authors are not likely to spring for large print runs that would be ruined by more than a couple of typos — proofreading still remains an essential step for most serious self-publishers.

-These days, it’s unlikely for the proofreading process to take place via pen-and-paper, meaning that the use of proofreading marks is also becoming increasingly rare.
+These days, it’s unlikely for the proofreading process to occur via pen-and-paper, meaning that the use of proofreading marks is also becoming increasingly rare.
 Most proofreaders used tools such a “tracked changes” to flag issues — and many indie authors choose to forgo professional proofers for software such as Grammarly or the simple red, dotted line that signifies a typo in processors such as Microsoft Word or Google Docs.

 So, without further ado…